 This policy has been developed to recognize the value of public participation and create opportunities for meaningful public participation in decisions that directly impact the public.
 The Public Participation Policy is in addition to and does not modify or replace the statutory public hearing requirements in the Municipal Government Act.

-This policy establishes criteria for the appropriate siting of renewable project on M.D. of Taber owned lands while at the same time respecting leaseholders and ensuring the protection of ecologically sensitive features of the land.
+This policy establishes criteria for the appropriate siting of a renewable project on MD of Taber-owned lands while at the same time respecting leaseholders and ensuring the protection of ecologically sensitive features of the land.
 The policy is in addition to and does not modify or replace the requirements of the MD of Taber Land Use Bylaw or any other applicable provincial regulations and approvals requirements.